dsugden/cluster-console/README.md

 This project provides simple views for akka cluster topography.

-This code is heavily influenced and owes its existence to: https://github.com/ochrons/scalajs-spa-tutorial.
+This code is heavily influenced by and owes its existence to: https://github.com/ochrons/scalajs-spa-tutorial.